Adrian Dunbar: Career

-Dunbar is also a theatre director who staged productions for the Happy Days Enniskillen International Beckett Festival.
+Dunbar is also a theatre director and has staged productions for the Happy Days Enniskillen International Beckett Festival.
+In 2020 he founded the multi-disciplinary arts company Unreal Cities with composer Nick Roth, whose work includes two Beckett Biennales (Beckett: Confined 2022, Beckett: Unbound 2024) as well as settings of poems by T.S.
+Eliot, Dermot Healy and Seamus Heaney.

 He played the mysterious character Martin Summers in the second series of Ashes to Ashes.
-In 2014 he played the title character in a BBC comedy drama Walter.
+In 2014, he played the title character in a BBC comedy drama, Walter.

-Dunbar also starred as Jim Hogan on the Virgin Media Television original drama Blood.
+Dunbar also starred as Jim Hogan in the Virgin Media Television original drama Blood.

+He starred in the stage musical Kiss Me, Kate opposite Stephanie J. Block in 2024 at the Barbican Theatre.